What is Attachment Theory and Why Does it Matter in Relationships?

 The Good News: Attachment Patterns Aren’t Fixed

 Attachment theory is sometimes misread as deterministic, as though the pattern you developed in childhood is the pattern you’re stuck with.
-This is not what the research shows.
+Research shows that attachment patterns can change through new relational experiences.

 Attachment styles are not personality traits.
 They are adaptations and responses to particular relational environments that made sense at the time.
 In a different relational environment, one that is consistently safe, responsive, and honest, those adaptations can shift.
 This is sometimes called earned security: a secure attachment orientation developed not in childhood but through corrective relational experiences in adult life.